 the top right pair of pictures shows how the corresponding tiling of $\widehat\Pi$ changes, and the bottom right pair of pictures demonstrates the change in the canonic dividing configuration of $\widehat\Pi$.

-The combinatorial type of the obtained diagram~$\Pi'$ in Definition~\ref{wrinkledef} does not depend on the homeomorphism~$\psi$, and in many situations, the reader may safely forget about~$\psi$ by assuming~$\psi=\mathrm{id}$.
-However, the flexibility arising from the arbitrariness in the choice of~$\psi$ may sometimes be useful.
-Namely, by choosing~$\psi$ so that~$\psi(\theta_0-\varepsilon)=\theta_0$ or~$\psi(\theta_0+\varepsilon)=\theta_0$ (we keep using the notation from Definition~\ref{wrinkledef}) we can reduce the number of rectangles of the diagram~$\Pi$ that are modified by the move.
-In particular, if~$m_{\theta_0}$ contains vertices of~$\partial\Pi$, then an appropriate choice of~$\psi$ allows to keep the boundary of the diagram fixed, that is, to have $\partial\Pi'=\partial\Pi$.
+The combinatorial type of the obtained diagram~$\Pi'$ in Definition~\ref{wrinkledef} does not depend on the homeomorphism~$\psi$, and, in many situations, the reader may safely forget about~$\psi$ by assuming~$\psi=\mathrm{id}$.
+However, the flexibility arising from the arbitrariness in the choice of~$\psi$ will sometimes be useful.
+Namely, by choosing~$\psi$ so that~$\psi(\theta_0-\varepsilon)=\theta_0$ or~$\psi(\theta_0+\varepsilon)=\theta_0$ (we keep using the notation from Definition~\ref{wrinkledef}) we will reduce the number of rectangles of the diagram~$\Pi$ that are modified by the move.
+In particular, if~$m_{\theta_0}$ contains vertices of~$\partial\Pi$, then an appropriate choice of~$\psi$ will allow us to keep the boundary of the diagram fixed, that is, to have $\partial\Pi'=\partial\Pi$.